phuminsingla/RW_NTFS_MacOS/README.md

 ## Install brew on terminal

-How to Install Homebrew on Mac https://www.youtube.com/watch?v=IWJKRmFLn-g
+How to Install Homebrew on Mac by EasyOSX https://www.youtube.com/watch?v=IWJKRmFLn-g

 ### Step 1